 Your lymphatic massage lasts about 45 minutes to one hour and is incredibly gentle and painless.
 The treatment will take place in a heated room.
 Your massage therapist will use very light pressure with long, gentle, rhythmic strokes, as well as flat hands in wave-like movements.
 They’ll put pressure only on your skin, not the underlying muscles.
 This will stimulate the flow of your lymphatic fluid and help restart your body’s detoxification process.
 The lymphatic massage may leave you feeling tired, so you might want to take the rest of the day off to recover.

 After your massage, it’s vital to drink lots of water to help flush your system.
 You should also stay active.
-Even light activity such as short walks can stimulate your lymphatic system as your muscles exert pressure on your vessels.
+Even light activity, such as a short walk, can stimulate your lymphatic system as your muscles exert pressure on your vessels.

 Schedule Your Seattle Lymphatic Massage Consultation Today

 At the Larrabee Center for Plastic Surgery, we’re dedicated to helping our patients live comfortable, happy, and fulfilling lives.
-If you suffer from lymphedema, our massage therapists can help alleviate your symptoms and get through your daily routine without painful swelling.
+If you suffer from lymphedema, our massage therapists can help alleviate your symptoms and make daily routines easier without painful swelling.
+Our specialized lymphatic drainage massage Seattle treatments are designed to reduce fluid retention, improve circulation, and support your body’s natural healing process.

 We serve Seattle and the surrounding areas of Washington.
 Call (206) 386-3550 today to schedule a consultation.